msmzuppa/Multibanco-ifthenpay-Gateway-for-WooCommerce/readme.txt

 == Changelog ==

+= 7.0.0 - ??? =
+* You can safely update to this version if you’re running WooCommerce 5.0 or newer
+* Direct and automatic MB WAY and Credit or debit card refunds via the order admin screen
+* High-Performance Order Storage compatible (in beta and only on WooCommerce 7.1 and above)
+* Fix a bug on emails when the shop language is not the same as the user managing the orders
+* Fix jQuery deprecations
+* Requires WooCommerce 5.0
+* Tested with WordPress 6.2-alpha-54888 and WooCommerce 7.2.0-beta.1

+= 6.5.2 - 2022-11-29 =
+* Fix trailing comma that was causing a fatal error on PHP below 7.3

 = 6.5.1 - 2022-11-11 =
-* You can safely update this plugin if you’re running WooCommerce 4.3 or newer **but we’ll very soon drop support for WooCommerce previous to 5.0**
+* You can safely update to this version if you’re running WooCommerce 4.3 or newer **but we’ll very soon drop support for WooCommerce previous to 5.0**
 * Requires WooCommerce 4.3
 * Removed MB WAY support for WooCommerce Subscriptions because the customer only have 5 minutes to pay for a renewal he might not be expecting
 * Fix id stored in Payshop references when order number is being used instead of order id